 2. A refuge for endangered species

-Relict species, like the hermit beetle and three-toed woodpecker, are typical for primeval forests.
-But over the past few centuries, these species have become homeless.
-The undisturbed forests these species depend on have practically disappeared.
-Białowieża Forest has become their safe-refuge.
-Its unique history of protection has created an oasis of biodiversity.
-This is important, because once wiped out, relict species seldom recover by themselves.
-If in the future we choose to rebuild ecosystems elsewhere, Białowieża Forest can provide a source of species that once lived all across Europe.
+Relict species, like the hermit beetle and three-toed woodpecker, only inhabit undisturbed, old forests.
+Over the past few centuries, these species have become homeless, as the ancient forests these species depend on disappeared.
+Białowieża Forest’s unique history of protection has created an oasis of biodiversity, a safe-refuge where relict species can survive.
+By preserving these species here, we will be able to rebuild ecosystems elsewhere if we wish: the forest will be able to provide a source population for any future reintroductions.

 3. A living laboratory